thomaswp/PREP-Server/README.md

 5. Verify that `server/data/Logging.db` has been created.
 This may require you to use the server.

 To stop the server, run `docker ps` to get the container ID, and then `docker stop <container_id>`.

-### Deployment checklist

-Before deployment steps (above):
-* Make sure to do a `git pull` to make sure you code is up to date.
-* Make sure your config.yaml is up to date.
-* If using a pre-built model, make sure the model is up-to-date, located in the server/data folder, and that the config.yaml's `model_database` field matches it (without the .db extension).

-After deployment steps:
-* Make sure that your client loads the .css file served at `https://<server_url>/static/progress.css`.
-* Test all problems that will be deployed manually to see if they work as expected.
-* Test condition assignment - try logging in with a few different accounts and make sure some see the feedback and others don't.
-  * Make sure the client works well even when no actions are received, e.g. if a user is in the control condition.
-* Test logging: make sure that the server/data/Logging.db database contains entries in the MainEvent and CodeSatates tables.
-  * You can do this via the command line following the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-sqlite-on-ubuntu-20-04).
-  * Try `SELECT * FROM MainEvent;` and `SELECT * FROM CodeStates;` to see if they contain any entries, and make sure they match your testing.
-  * You can also copy the Logging.db to your local machine for inspection.
-* Stop and restart the docker image and verify that the Logging.db persists.